-Where there is no change in the identity of the employer - for example, on a share disposal - the employees' contracts of employment continue.
+Where there is no change in the identity of the employer (eg, a share disposal) the employees' contracts of employment continue.
 All rights, duties and liabilities owed by, or to, the employees continue, and the buyer of the employer's shares inherits all those rights, duties and liabilities under being the new owner of the employer.